Donate by EFTPOS this Daffodil Day

 A new diagnosis of prostate cancer still 'packs a powerful punch' and can cause men diagnosed with it to feel intense and conflicting emotions.

-Our Talking Control leaflet describes some of the common reactions men have towards prostate cancer and suggest ways of helping you regain control.
+Our Taking Control leaflet describes some of the common reactions men have towards prostate cancer and suggests ways of helping you regain control.

 Read just the key facts about prostate cancer.

 Prostate Cancer : A guide for men with prostate cancer

 This booklet explains how prostate cancer is diagnosed and treated.

 It also has information about managing the side effects of treatment and looking after yourself.

 For more information or a free copy of these resources phone the Cancer Information Helpline 0800 CANCER (226 237) or contact your local Cancer Society for a copy.

 As part of its Election Manifesto 2014 CANGO calls on the next New Zealand government to take action to reduce the incidence and impact of cancer in New Zealand and to address inequalities relating to cancer diagnosis and treatment.